Karmabunny/kbrouter/README.md

 This mode provides the full regex engine as a route pattern.
 This is incompatible with the rule patterns used in the chunked + simple modes.

 This is a _transitional_ mode for old projects.
-I don't intend anyone to use for long periods of time.
+I don't intend anyone to use this for long periods of time.

 ## Install